 - Brochure requests.
 Using a local rate number for warm leads (like brochure requests) strikes a good balance between encouraging calls and keeping costs down.

 It shouldn't cost much to set up a local rate phone number.
-You shouldn't have to pay anything for the call charges (these are covered by callers), though you might have to pay a monthly or quarterly fee.
+In most cases you won’t pay anything for the call charges (these are covered by callers), though you might have to pay a monthly or quarterly fee to the supplier.

 UK-wide numbers start '03…' or '0345'.
 Calls to these numbers cost the same as calls to a normal telephone number (starting '01…' or '02…') from a UK landline but can cost significantly more from a mobile phone.
 Because mobile phone users can pay significantly more to call a UK-wide number, you may be better using a freephone or local rate number if you want to encourage customers to call you.